Hopefullymeet/EBU6304SoftwareEngineeringGP/user_manual.md

 There are two methods to install and run the application:

 **Method 1: Build with Maven, then run the JAR**
-1. Navigate to the root directory of the project `..\groupProject`
+1. Navigate to the root directory of the project `../groupProject`
 2. Build the project using Maven:
    ```
    mvn clean package